systemPipeR/systemPipeR.github.io/content/en/spr/systempiper/systemPipeR.markdown

 # Introduction

 [*`systemPipeR`*](http://www.bioconductor.org/packages/devel/bioc/html/systemPipeR.html) provides flexible utilities for building and running automated end-to-end analysis workflows for a wide range of research applications, including next-generation sequencing (NGS) experiments, such as RNA-Seq, ChIP-Seq, VAR-Seq and Ribo-Seq (H Backman and Girke 2016).
 Important features include a uniform workflow interface across different data analysis applications, automated report generation, and support for running both R and command-line software, such as NGS aligners or peak/variant callers, on local computers or compute clusters (Figure 1).
 The latter supports interactive job submissions and batch submissions to queuing systems of clusters.
-For instance, *`systemPipeR`* can be used with most command-line aligners such as `BWA` (Li 2013; Li and Durbin 2009), `HISAT2` (Kim, Langmead, and Salzberg 2015), `TopHat2` (Kim et al. 2013) and `Bowtie2` (Langmead and Salzberg 2012), as well as the R-based NGS aligners [*`Rsubread`*](http://www.bioconductor.org/packages/devel/bioc/html/Rsubread.html) (Liao, Smyth, and Shi 2013) and [*`gsnap (gmapR)`*](http://www.bioconductor.org/packages/devel/bioc/html/gmapR.html) (Wu and Nacu 2010).
+For instance, *`systemPipeR`* can be used with most command-line aligners such as `BWA` (Heng Li 2013; H. Li and Durbin 2009), `HISAT2` (Kim, Langmead, and Salzberg 2015), `TopHat2` (Kim et al. 2013) and `Bowtie2` (Langmead and Salzberg 2012), as well as the R-based NGS aligners [*`Rsubread`*](http://www.bioconductor.org/packages/devel/bioc/html/Rsubread.html) (Liao, Smyth, and Shi 2013) and [*`gsnap (gmapR)`*](http://www.bioconductor.org/packages/devel/bioc/html/gmapR.html) (Wu and Nacu 2010).
 Efficient handling of complex sample sets (*e.g.* FASTQ/BAM files) and experimental designs are facilitated by a well-defined sample annotation infrastructure which improves reproducibility and user-friendliness of many typical analysis workflows in the NGS area (Lawrence et al. 2013).

 The main motivation and advantages of using *`systemPipeR`* for complex data analysis tasks are: